magnuen2k/music-player/README.md

 # Music player

-A simple, yet powerful music player buildt with react.js
+A simple, but powerful music player buildt with react.js